dmakarov/svm/spec.md

     In addition `LoadedMessage` contains a vector of `MessageAddressTableLookup` -- list of address table lookups to load additional accounts for this transaction.

+- Output: `LoadAndExecuteTransactionsOutput`

+Multiple results of `load_and_execute_transactions` are aggregated in the struct `LoadAndExecuteTransactionsOutput`

+Steps of `load_and_execute_transactions`

+1. Collect indexes of retriable transactions in the batch.
+This is done by iterating over the results of locking the accounts of each transaction.
+If the result is a recoverable error, such *account in use*, the transaction may be retried at a later time and returned in the `LoadAndExecuteTransactionsOutput`.